Sport in New Zealand: Rugby union

 Rugby union is the national sport in New Zealand.
 It has the largest spectator following of all sports in New Zealand.
-New Zealand's men's national rugby team, the All Blacks, has the best winning record of any men's national team in the world, and is currently ranked third in the world.
+New Zealand's men's national rugby team, the All Blacks, has the best winning record of any men's national team in the world, and is currently ranked second in the world.
 The All Blacks won the first Rugby World Cup in 1987, and again on home soil in 2011.
 They won their third World Cup in 2015 in England, becoming the first holders to successfully defend their title.
 The All Blacks traditionally perform a haka, a Māori challenge, at the start of international matches.
 This practice has been mimicked by several other national teams, notably the national rugby league team, and the basketball teams.
 New Zealand's women's national rugby team, the Black Ferns, also has the best winning record of any women's national team in the world, and is currently ranked second in the world.
 The Black Ferns have won a record six championships at the Women's Rugby World Cup in 1998, 2002, 2006, 2010, 2017, and 2021.

 Outside Test matches, there are three widely followed competitions: